 In this increasingly competitive market, quality issues can make or break a cosmetics brand.
 And with multiple suppliers, contract manufacturers (CMOs), product lines and global regulatory agencies, understanding the importance of Quality Management the the cosmetics industry can become very complicated.
 Below are some of the top items that Cosmetic Manufacturers must consider when it comes to integrating Quality Management into the business:

 As seen above, every industry comes with its own Quality Management considerations: how can Quality Management benefit your business in everyday operations?
 The same is true for industry challenges: what challenges (internal or external) can be solved by implementing a better Quality Management process and/or a better Quality Management System (QMS)?

-Veeva's partners at Cosmetic Compliance recently released the results of a cosmetic industry survey of 600+ industry leaders highlighting the top three compliance challenges facing cosmetic brands this year:
+Veeva's partners Cosmetic Compliance conducted a cosmetic industry survey of 600+ industry leaders highlighting the top three compliance challenges facing cosmetic brands, including:

 International regulations are the largest compliance challenge for cosmetic brands in 2019, with 60% of survey respondents indicated this as their largest challenge.

 As those in the cosmetics industry know all too well, international regulations rapidly change, which means regulatory and quality officers have to continuously stay up to date.
 Just last year, China announced the establishment of the State Administration for Market Regulatory (SAMR) which covers cosmetics as well as food and drugs.
 As the second largest cosmetics market globally, the impact of tighter safety monitoring and new cosmetics classifications is still rippling through companies operating in or seeking to enter the Chinese market.

 The survey found claims substantiation to be the second largest compliance challenge for cosmetic brands in 2019, with 49% of respondents indicating this challenge on a company-wide level and 52% indicating it on an individual level.